1954 elections in India

+Presidential election

+The Election Commission of India held the second presidential elections of India on May 6, 1954.
+Dr. Rajendra Prasad won his re-election with 459,698 votes over his nearest rival Chowdhry Hari Ram.

 Legislative Assembly elections

 Legislative Assembly elections in India were conducted for Patiala & East Punjab States Union legislative assembly and Travancore-Cochin legislative assembly in 1954.
 In Patiala & East Punjab States Union, Indian National Congress won an absolute majority.
 While in Travancore-Cochin, no single party got the majority.